BeeBeeBethC/PP5-Cherry-Leaves/README.md

 ## Hypothesis and how to validate?

 - List here your project hypothesis(es) and how you envision validating it (them).
+Objective
+The objective of this project is to develop a machine learning model that:
+  - Can be deployed in a user-friendly web app
+  - Accurately classifies uploaded cherry leaf images as **healthy** or **infected**
+  - Assists growers and agricultural specialists with **early disease detection**
+    This outlines the scientific hypothesis and project goal driving the machine learning solution.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks